KF Tërbuni Pukë: Early years

 The club were resigned to compete in amateur and lower league competitions for the rest of the 50s and early 60s, but they were promoted back to the second tier in 1964 as they finished runners up in the Albanian Second Division, to reach the new western league format of the Albanian First Division under the new name of Tërbuni Pukë.
-Their first season back to footballing mainstream in Albania was not fruitful as they finished bottom of the league following just one victory in their 18 games.
+Their first season return to footballing mainstream in Albania was not fruitful as they finished bottom of the league following just one victory in their 18 games.
 No teams were relegated during the 1964–65 campaign, meaning Tërbuni kept their place in the league, where they finished second from bottom the following season and avoided relegation after winning 3 and drawing 8 games out of 22.
 They again finished second from bottom the following season and remained in the league, as they won just once but managed 13 draws.
 The following season was played in 1968 between May and December, and Tërbuni achieved their best ever result in the league, as they finished in 9th place out of 12 team, with 3 wins, 11 draws to reach a total of 17 points.
 The Albanian Football Association reverted to the western league format the following season but divided the teams into 2 groups, with a northern and southern division featuring 25 teams in total.
 Tërbuni were placed in Group A, and they finished in 10th place out of 12 teams to avoid relegation again.
 They would finish in 8th place of Group A in the 1970–71 campaign, which beat their 9th league position in the 1968 competition.
 The club had become a regular relegation candidate but had managed to remain in the league following their promotion in 1964, and they finished in 10th place 1972, before finishing 7th in 1973.
 They finished in 6th place in the 1973–74 campaign, but as there were only 10 teams competing in Group A, the previous season's 7th-place finish out of 14 teams remained their best result.
 Their 10-year spell in the Albanian First Division came to an end in 1975, as they finished 9th out of 10 teams and were relegated to the Albanian Second Division with 5 wins and 4 draws yielding a total of 14 points, 3 points behind 8th placed Erzeni Shijak.

 Syla years

-Former Tërbuni player and wealthy businessman Petrit Syla, who owned Albania's largest scaffolding firm Skela Syla, became the club's president in 2007 and immediately invested heavily in the club in order to improve the club and achieve promotion to the Albanian First Division.
-In 2011 he again took over as the club's president, where he remained in office until November 2012, and Arben Frroku took over as president.
+Former Tërbuni player and wealthy businessman Petrit Syla, who owned Albania's largest scaffolding firm Skela Syla, became the club's president in 2007 and immediately invested heavily to improve the club and achieve promotion to the Albanian First Division.
+In 2011 he again took over as the club's president and remained in office until November 2012, when Arben Frroku took over as president.